Jonghakseo/gpt-pr-github-actions/README.md

 - The quality of code reviews using chatGPT is not guaranteed and should not be relied upon in its entirety.
 - If insufficient context is provided, the review may be unsuccessful.

-To use this action, you need to have a openai API key.
-You can get one by signing up for an account at [https://platform.openai.com/account](https://platform.openai.com/account).

 ## Contributing